skip to main content

 Methodology

-The team here at CableTV.com has been the internet’s resident cable TV experts since way back in 2007 and has conducted our Customer Satisfaction Award surveys for seven years.
+The team here at CableTV.com has been the internet’s resident cable TV experts since way back in 2007, and has conducted our Customer Satisfaction Award surveys for eight years.

-For 2025, we surveyed nearly 6,000 people across the U.S. to measure their satisfaction with their TV providers.
+For 2026, we surveyed nearly 5,000 people across the U.S. to measure their satisfaction with their TV provider.
 Our sample reflected broader U.S. demographics (i.e., gender, race, age, etc.) and was analyzed using prevailing industry standards by our data experts.

-A 100-respondent floor requirement was implemented when a provider was included in our analysis.
+A 125-respondent floor requirement was implemented when a provider was included in our analysis.
 For more information on our methodology, check out our Why You Can Trust CableTV.com page.

 If you’re a member of the media and you have follow-up questions, feel free to contact us at pr@cabletv.com.